A Common Misbelief

 When you focus on the small steps toward a goal, children get the message that “even if I don’t get everything right, my parents still appreciate what I do.
 It’s worth making the effort.”

-Show confidence by involving your children in the decision-making process
+Involve your children in the decision-making process.

 Confidence is gained through action and participation.
 By letting children be involved in age-appropriate decision-making, you are saying you have confidence in their abilities and trust them to make good decisions.